 Distance: 200 yds

 Position: Kneeling or squatting then prone

-No of shots: 10 to count (2 magazines of 5 rounds)

-Target: 1x Fig 12

-Scoring: 5 and 4
+Target: 1x Fig 12 Scoring: 5 and 4

-Timing: 1 exposure of 60 seconds

-HPS: 50

-- Firers will start 25 yds behind the firing point in the trail position, rifles loaded with 5 rds and safety catches applied - 2.
-When targets are exposed firers are to advance to the firing point, adopt the kneeling or squatting position, make ready and engage the target with 5 rounds, reload and then engage the target with 5 rounds from the prone position - 3.
-Scores will be communicated to the firing point and spotting discs shown for 25 seconds
+- 1. Firers will start 25 yds behind the firing point in the trail position, rifles loaded with 5 rounds and safety catches applied - 2.
+When targets are exposed firers are to advance to the firing point, adopt the kneeling or squatting position, make ready and engage the target with 5 rounds, reload and then engage the target with 5 rounds from the prone position - Scores will be communicated to the firing point and spotting discs shown for 25 seconds